-Kondratieff Waves in the Pre-1945/50 World GDP Data
+Kondratieff Waves in the World GDP Data before 1945-1950

-As can be seen in Fig. 6, for the 1870-1945/50 period the K-wave pattern is not as easily visible as after 1945/50.
-The turbulent 2nd, 3rd and 4th decades of the 20th century are characterized by enormous magnitude of fluctuations of the world GDP growth rates (not observed either in previous or subsequent periods).
+As Fig. 6 shows, for the 1870-1945/50 period the K-wave pattern is not as easily detectable as after 1945/50.
+The turbulent second, third and fourth decades of the twentieth century are characterized by enormous magnitude of fluctuations of the world GDP growth rates (not observed either in previous or subsequent periods).
 The lowest (for 1871-2007) figures of the world GDP annual rates of change are observed just in these decades (during the Great Depression, World Wars I and II as well as immediately after the end of those wars).
 On the other hand, during the mid-20s and mid-30s booms the world GDP annual growth rates achieved historical maximums (they were only exceeded during the K-wave 4, Phase A, in the 1950s and 1960s, and were generally higher than during both the pre-World War I and recent [1990s and 2000s] upswings).
 This, of course, complicates the detection of the long-wave pattern during those decades.